ltl1226/learngit/readme.txt

-Git is version control system.
+Git is good version control system.
-Git is a free software.
+Git is a free and nice software.